emuell/phonic/README.md

 #### File Playback with Monitoring

-Play, seek, and stop audio files on the default audio output device.
-Monitor playback status of playing files.
+Play audio files on the default audio output device.
+Monitor playback status of files.

 ```rust no_run
 use std::{time::Duration, sync::mpsc::sync_channel};